AbeerKhakwani/Snooped/README.md

 Date

-March 20, 2015
+March 9, 2015

 Description

-This assessment is to "create an app for a hair salon.
-The owner should be able to add a list of their stylists, and for each stylist, add clients who see that stylist.
-The stylists work independently, so each client only belongs to a single stylist."
+This assessment Takes a string and takes all the  s's in that string and if they  are not caps or first letters of words and turns them into z's

 Use and Editing